greenelab/deep-review/sections/04_study.md

 accuracy, stemming from the freedom from human-tuned feature extraction strategies.

+`TODO: Make sure that at the end we clearly emphasize our excitement around unsupervised uses.`

 ### Single-cell

 *There are not many neural network papers in this area (yet), unless we count